Ágnes Lukács

-Ágnes Lukács (11 November 1920, Budapest – 12 September 2016, Budapest) was a Hungarian-Jewish painter, graphic artist and secondary school teacher.
+Ágnes Lukács (11 November 1920 – 12 September 2016) was a Hungarian-Jewish painter, graphic artist and secondary school teacher.
 She was the daughter of the painter Gyula Lukács.

 Life

-Ágnes Lukács artistic talent was noticed early on and she was considered a child prodigy because of her drawings.
-She was five years old when the first children's drawings of her were exhibited.
+Ágnes Lukács was born in Budapest.
+Her artistic talent was noticed early on and she was considered a child prodigy because of her drawings.
+She was five years old when her drawings were first exhibited.
 During her youth several of her drawings appeared in various daily and weekly newspapers.

-From 1939-1944 she studied fine arts and art education at the Budapest Academy of Arts under Gyula Kandó and István Szönyi.
+From 1939 to 1944 she studied fine arts and art education at the Budapest Academy of Arts under Gyula Kandó and István Szönyi.
 She graduated as an art teacher.
 In July 1944 she was deported to Auschwitz-Birkenau.
-Because of her knowledge of German, Ágnes Lukács was able to work in a writing detachment where she had to keep lists of the prisoner population.
+Because of her knowledge of German, Lukács was able to work in a writing detachment where she had to keep lists of the prisoner population.
 Occasionally she made drawings for functionary prisoners and SS members for an extra slice of bread.
 From December 1944 onwards, she was transferred to various subcamps of the concentration camps Groß-Rosen and Neuengamme and finally liberated by US troops in Salzwedel in April 1945.

 She returned to Budapest in July 1945, where she met her parents, who had survived the Budapest ghetto.
-In the hope of better political and social conditions, Ágnes Lukács joined the Communist Party in 1945 and worked periodically in the teachers' union.
+In the hope of better political and social conditions, Lukács joined the Communist Party in 1945 and worked periodically in the teachers' union.
 From then on she taught art in two schools.
 In 1955 she went to the Endre Sagvari School, an elite grammar school of the university, where also trainee teachers were taught.
 In addition, she illustrated for international magazines for many years.

-In 1977 Ágnes Lukács retired and was able to devote herself more to painting, which she had only been able to do part-time before.
-She had numerous exhibitions at home and abroad. Ágnes Lukács oral history interview as a Holocaust survivor is preserved on video in the Visual History Archive of the USC Shoah Foundation.
-Suffering from dementia, Agnes Lukacs died in 2016 in a Budapest nursing home.
+In 1977 Lukács retired and was able to devote herself more to painting, which she had only been able to do part-time before.
+She had numerous exhibitions at home and abroad.
+Lukács's oral history interview as a Holocaust survivor is preserved on video in the Visual History Archive of the USC Shoah Foundation.
+Lukács developed dementia in her later years, and died in 2016 in a Budapest nursing home.